Prathamm-sahu/gathertown/README.md

 10. Add push notification
 11. Add Channel
 12. Private Channel where user can join this via unique link, Which automatically expires when person joins.
+13. Add Nice loading states for each components

 TECHNOLOGIES -
 1. Zod, React-Hook Form